karllhughes/learn/_posts/2020-06-28-three-questions.md

 Your content should be unique, but it shouldn’t surprise your audience.
 Most successful blogs choose 2-3 standard "formats" and publish them consistently.
 Here are the most common formats I see on software engineering blogs:

-*   **Tutorials** - These step-by-step walkthroughs show readers how to build something or illustrate a specific use-case for your product.
+*   **Tutorials** - These [step-by-step walkthroughs](https://draft.dev/learn/technical-tutorials) show readers how to build something or illustrate a specific use-case for your product.
 They provide a lot of value to engineers who are using your tool or related technologies.
-*   **Roundups** - [Listacles](https://en.wikipedia.org/wiki/Listicle) get a bad wrap, but high-quality curation is still valuable when done right.
+*   **Roundups** - [Listicles](https://en.wikipedia.org/wiki/Listicle) get a bad wrap, but high-quality curation is still valuable when done right.
 Roundups bring together a wealth of information to help your readers make decisions.
 *   **Case Studies** - Like tutorials, case studies can illustrate a use-case for your product, but they tend to be more focused on the outcomes than the process.
 Case studies can also come off as a bit “salesy” if you're not careful.
 *   **Features** - Borrowing [the word from journalism](https://www.bbc.co.uk/bitesize/guides/zqt7k7h/revision/1), a “feature” dives deep into something of interest to your audience.
 For example, you might introduce a new feature, highlight a team member, or do a technical teardown of part of your codebase.
 *   **Q&As** - Interviews with team members, customers, and influencers in the industry can be a great way to focus your blog’s lense outwards and help you piggyback off your interviewee's audience.